EdIzaguirre/plant-object-detection/README.md

 - KAGGLE_KEY: Your Kaggle API key

 ### 3) Configure Metaflow on your device
+Run the following commands to confiure Metaflow on your local device:
 ```
 cd metaflow_setup
 STACK_NAME=metaflow #Change this if you did not call your stack 'metaflow' when setting up the Cloud Formation template in AWS